BDC Hamburger Icon

 1. Customer expectations are different in a digital-first world.

 Whether you sell to consumers or focus on B2B sales, customers’ expectations have evolved in a digital-first world.
 Your clients expect your business to offer the latest tech advancements and strategies.
 For example, they may expect you to have a website and mobile app, offer live chat services and provide instant account information.
-One of the reasons for these tech expectations is the continuing cross-pollination of consumer and business technology.
+One of the reasons for these tech expectations is the continuing cross-pollination of consumer and business technologies.

 Your customers, partners and employees operate in the consumer world and are privy to the latest tech advances.
 In particular, customers expect the personalized service and experience that technology can provide.
 Offering these personalized experiences to customers is an enormous opportunity for your business to meet clients’ needs.
 To take advantage of tech trends, you’ll require flexible technology systems.